ROCm/rpp/utilities/test_suite/HOST/README_AUDIO.md

 ``` python
 python runTests.py --case_list 0 1 2 --test_type 0
 ```
--   To run performance tests for case numbers 0, 1, 1
+-   To run performance tests for case numbers 0, 1, 2
 ``` python
 python runTests.py --case_list 0 1 2 --test_type 1
 ```

 ## Features
 The suite includes:
--   Unit tests that execute the desired functionality and variant once, report RPP execution wall time and save output
+-   Unit tests that execute the desired functionality and variant once, report RPP execution wall time.
 -   Performance tests that execute the desired functionality and variant 100 times by default, and report max/min/avg RPP execution wall time.
 -   Unit and Performance tests are included for one input/output bitdepth F32.
 -   Support for output referencing against golden outputs, and functionality validation checking, by tolerance-based pass/fail criterions for each variant.